 Maple Rosemary Cayenne Roasted Nuts

-Exploding with sweet maple, fragrant rosemary, and a tiny kiss of heat, these nuts are a go-to in our house.
-Enjoy them as an appetizer, a healthy snack on the go, or even on top of salads.
+Exploding with sweet maple, fragrant rosemary, and a kiss of heat, these homemade maple roasted nuts are easy and delicious.
+Enjoy them as an appetizer, a healthy snack on the go, or on top of salads.

 Author: